jorgecnavarrom/BGClib/Readme.md

 ![cercosporin_stacked](examples/output/cercosporin/stacked_BGC_figure.svg "cercosporin. color_mode=white")

 It's a bit messy but we can define an order and align according to a specific gene (by providing their corresponding Protein Id).
-For this we'll use a file like [this one](examples/data/cercosporin/cercosporin_MIBiG.tsv):
+For this we'll use a file like [this one](examples/data/cercosporin/cercosporin_MIBiG.tsv).
+BGCs will be mirrored as needed:

 ```
 ./BGC_SVG_generator.py --inputfolder ./examples/data/cercosporin/ --outputfolder examples/output/cercosporin/ --include --bgclist ./examples/data/cercosporin/cercosporin_MIBiG.tsv --stacked